Payment Tips

 Realistically speaking, it is impossible to eliminate all risks of fraud, friendly or otherwise.
 However, it is possible to minimize that risk.
 Using the analogy of a castle under siege, you may not be able to build a truly insurmountable wall around your castle, but if the wall is still very difficult to scale, the enemy hordes are more likely to give up their plan and move on to a less imposing stronghold.
 (Unless it’s an orc horde.
 Orcs usually aren’t very smart, and they tend to be on the crazy side—even more so when in large groups—so you never really know what they’re going to do.
 Consult with a qualified wizard or hobbit for information on what to do in such cases.)

 For those and other reasons, operators of high-risk businesses need to give particular care and be diligent in their measures against credit card fraud.
-If you are using a high-risk payment processor, talk to them about things you can do to prevent fraud, and how their measures and your company’s measures against fraud can be used together to give you the best protection possible.
+If you are using a high-risk payment processor, talk to them about things you can do to prevent fraud, and how their measures and your company’s measures against fraud can be used together to give you the best protection possible, especially if you are managing an ecommerce merchant account.

 Get Started With